Ayurveda Retreats in Kerala: Experience Wellness Getaway

 Morning Yoga and Herbal Elixirs

 Your day begins early, often before sunrise (around 6:00 AM).
-In Ayurveda, the early morning is considered the most pure and energetic time of day.
-You will typically wake up and be served a warm, customized herbal water or tea designed to kickstart your digestion.
+In Ayurveda, people consider the early morning the purest and most energetic time of day.
+Typically, you will wake up and enjoy a warm, customized herbal water or tea that kickstarts your digestion.

 Consultations and Treatment Sessions